Business Setup in Sharjah | Flyingcolour

 Long before there was oil, long before there was industry, there was agriculture.
 The activity has played a vital role in Sharjah’s economy for well over two millennia.
 The numbers paint a true picture, with over 4,000 farms in the Al Dhaid region alone growing a wide variety of produce, from alfalfa greens to traditional dates, lime trees, strawberries, guava, mangoes, oranges and grapefruit.

-Oil was discovered in the early 1970’s, and the Sharjah Government had the foresight to built an infrastructure of modern facilities around it, while opening up the economy in different directions so that it wouldn’t be dependant on oil alone.
+Oil was discovered in the early 1970s, and the Sharjah Government had the foresight to build an infrastructure of modern facilities around it while opening up the economy in different directions so that it wouldn’t be dependent on oil alone.

 An exciting development in the Emirate’s economic scenario has been the emergence of the Sharjah Airport International Free Zone (SAIF Zone) and the development of the Hamriyah Free Zone (HFZA).
 Developed with the primary objective of boosting foreign investment and trade, the Free Zones venture has been a wildly successful one, with SAIF in particular being cited as the fastest developing Free Zone in the region.